Brain tumor care

 The most common brain tumor symptoms include:

-- changes in mental function
+- changes in cognitive function (such as thinking, reasoning and remembering)

 - headaches